giannilmbd/dynare/doc/manual/source/the-model-file.rst

            ``'dime_mcmc'``

-               Instructs Dynare to use the Differential-Independence Mixture Ensemble ("DIME") MCMC sampler of *Boehl (2022)* instead of the standard Random-Walk Metropolis-Hastings.
+               Instructs Dynare to use the Differential-Independence Mixture Ensemble ("DIME") MCMC sampler of :cite:t:`Boehl:2022` instead of the standard Random-Walk Metropolis-Hastings.
 DIME is robust for odd shaped, multimodal, black-box distributions and shown to require significantly less likelihood evaluations than alternative samplers.
 Many chains run simultaneously, thereby further increasing sampling speed.
 The algorithm is based on a gradient-free global multi-start optimizer and does not require any posterior mode density maximization prior to MCMC sampling.
 DIME proposals are generated from an endogenous and adaptive proposal distribution, thereby providing close-to-optimal proposal distributions for black box target distributions without manual fine-tuning.
 Does not yet support ``moments_varendo``, ``bayesian_irf``, and ``smoother``.

                Note that, since DIME is using parameter transformations, setting parameter bounds is often counterproductive.
 The ``prior_trunc`` option is disabled and set to zero.

            ``'tailored_random_block_metropolis_hastings'``

-               Instructs Dynare to use the Tailored randomized block (TaRB) Metropolis-Hastings algorithm proposed by *Chib
-               and Ramamurthy (2010)* instead of the standard Random-Walk Metropolis-Hastings.
+               Instructs Dynare to use the Tailored randomized block (TaRB) Metropolis-Hastings algorithm proposed by :cite:t:`Chib:2010` instead of the standard Random-Walk Metropolis-Hastings.
 In this algorithm, at
                each iteration the estimated parameters are randomly assigned to different blocks.
 For each of these blocks